|Undergrad Catalog StKate.edu|

 ECON 2250 Statistical Analysis for Decision Making or ECON 2200 Statistical Analysis for the Social Sciences or MATH 1080 Statistical Analysis or PSYC 2050 Statistical Methods in Psychology

 ECON 2610 Principles of Microeconomics

 ECON 2100 Quantitative Methods in Business and Economics or MATH 1070 Finite Math Analysis

 PSYC 1001 General Psychology or SOCI 1000 Principles and Concepts of Sociology

 Supporting work must be completed with a grade of C- or better.

 NOTE: Small business/entrepreneurship majors can complete an economics minor with just two additional courses.
-ECON 3350 Financial Markets and Institutions and ECON 3500 Managerial Economics are recommended.
+ECON 3350 Financial Markets and Institutions is recommended as one of the two courses.

 Electives relevant to the small business/entrepreneurship major include: